vince-bourgmayer/electron-test/RESUME.md

 I ran `npm install bootstrap@3`.
 I'm still looking for how send event from view to main.js.
 I feel that I will look up near React.js or something else.

+8. Found [tuto](https://tutorialzine.com/2015/12/creating-your-first-desktop-app-with-html-js-and-electron) which is a little old but give a way.
+I discover Flipster But in the end slick-carousel is better.
+I played with css.

 ## 24/09/17
 Project creation and first action